carolahp/KernelCandle/README.md

 # KernelCandle
-Classes and method definition for Pharo Candle
+Classes and method definition for Pharo Candle.
+Class names are prefixed with PC